drjack0/drjack0/README.md

 Full Stack Developer
 --------------------

 Hello world!
-My name is Matteo Giaccone and I’m an aspiring full stack developer.
-I finished my Bachelor’s in Software Engineering in December 2020, with a graduation score of 99/110, and, at the moment, I’m studying at “Sapienza University of Rome” to obtain the Master’s Degree in Engineering in Computer Science.
-During this years of books, math and coding, I’ve experimented lots of programming languages and architectural approaches, but my way is, no doubt, cloud architectures and Full Stack Developing, with a particular focus on AWS, NoSQL, Javascript and the enormous potential that these three entities, together, can show.
-My ambition is to be able to continue learning and experimenting in this field, also improving my skills in the field of problem solving and teamwork, so that I can always take new paths and face ever greater challenges.
+I’m the CEO & Co-Founder of iotilize.me, and a hands-on Software Engineer & Solution Architect passionate about designing and delivering scalable software systems.
+I specialize in translating complex business challenges into robust technical architectures, combining strategic thinking with deep technical expertise.
+My interests include distributed systems, cloud architecture, automation, and building resilient infrastructures that support product growth.
+This GitHub serves as a space where I share code, prototypes, and technical experiments — continuously exploring better ways to build efficient and maintainable systems.

 *   🌍  I'm based in Rome
-*   🖥️  See my portfolio at [drjack0.github.io](https://drjack0.github.io/)
+*   🖥️  See my portfolio at [matteogiaccone.me](https://matteogiaccone.me/)
-*   ✉️  You can contact me at [drjackdevelopment@gmail.com](mailto:drjackdevelopment@gmail.com)
+*   ✉️  You can contact me at [mg.matteogiaccone@gmail.com](mailto:mg.matteogiaccone@gmail.com)

 ### Skills